Neuroplasticity & the Brain

 Our brains are wired to remember the dangerous or overwhelming experiences.
 This is part of a mechanism to protect and help with survival.
 The term used to describe it is negativity bias.

 Trauma is any event that we hold onto because at the time we weren’t able to integrate it.
 This happens to everyone.
 And yet we don’t need to live in a constant state of heightened stress because of it.

-The idea of ‘positive thinking’ has always felt suspicious to me.
-Underneath there is often a simmering of unmet needs.
+The idea of ‘positive thinking’ can be suspect at times.
+Underneath there can be unaddressed needs.
 How do we address this?
 Beginning with ourselves and experimenting with our experience is one way.
 Work with mind-set that allows room for all of the emotions not just positive ones.

 Gender is a rich place to explore this topic of how the brain orients itself.
 Just yesterday a man dropped by to inquire about my work.
 As he was leaving he scanned my body in a way that is very familiar.
-We all look at each other all the time but there is a way that a man does this to a woman that is rude given the circumstances.
+We look at each other because we are curious but this type of gaze was inappropriate given the circumstances.

-I’ve learned from transgendered friends that this type of gaze is well known.
-Being observed and questioned about their gender or sexuality can cause significant activation of the stress response.
+I’ve learned from transgendered friends that this type of gaze is a common experience.
+Being observed and questioned about gender or sexuality can cause significant activation of the stress response.
 The ability to regulate and reduce the impact of our negativity bias becomes more difficult.
-Our culture needs to shift to allow more people to be at ease.
+These microaggressions are being talked about and understood more.